By Julie Grob, with Emily Irby and Miriam Rouziek, 2003-2004; Chinh Doan and Gregory Yerke, 2012-2013

 Subjects: Burma-Siam Railroad, Houston (Cruiser : CA-30), Java Sea, Battle of the, Indonesia, 1942, Roosevelt, Franklin D. (Franklin Delano), 1882-1945, Sunda Strait, Battle of, Indonesia, 1942, World War, 1939-1945, World War, 1939-1945 - Prisoners and prisons, Japanese

-Forms of Material: Clippings, Correspondence, Diaries, Greeting cards, Memorabilia, Negatives, Newsletters, Paintings, Photographs, Postcards, Reminiscences, Reports, Rosters, Scrapbooks, Telegrams, Videocassettes
+Forms of Material: Clippings (information artifacts), Correspondence, Diaries, Greeting cards, Memorabilia, Negatives, Newsletters, Paintings, Photographs, Postcards, Reminiscences, Reports, Rosters, Scrapbooks, Telegrams, Videocassettes

 This collection consists of materials in a wide variety of formats that document the history of the USS Houston (CA-30) and her crew.
 A significant portion of the material dates from the period 1929 to 1945.
 There is also a large quantity of material that dates from the 1980s to the present.